iris-edu/gmv/README.md

     -h  --help		Output this message.
-    -v, --verbose           [default: False] Turn on the verbose mode.
+    -v, --verbose           [default: False] Turn on the verbose mode (no value needed).
-    -b, --band		[default: LH,BH] Channel bands to use for GMV production (separate by comma, for example: LH OR LH,BH OR  LH,BH,HH).
+    -b, --band		[default: LH,BH] Two-character channel bands to use in GMV production (separate by comma, for example to select from LHZ, BHZ, and HHZ channels, use : LH OR LH,BH OR  LH,BH,HH).
+See band and instrument code in https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/.
-    -c, --comp		[default: 1] Number of channel components (1 or 3).
+    -c, --comp		[default: 1] Number of channel components (1: Z direction only, | 3: Z,N,E or Z,1,2 ).
     -d, --dur		[default: 2400] Duration of the GMV animation in seconds.
-    -D, --std		[default: 0.05] Maximum acceptable standard deviation for trace vetting.
-    -e, --eloc		[*required] Double-quoted event location as "lat,lon" (example:  "10.779,-62.907").
-For multiple events., separate each set by a space (example: "24.760,-109.890 25.200,-109.870".
+    -D, --std		[default: 0.05] Maximum acceptable standard deviation (SD) for trace vetting.
+Traces with SD larger than this value over a window prior to the event's origin time will not be included in animation -e, --eloc		[*required] Event location as lat,lon (example:  10.779,-62.907).
+For multiple events (super GMV, https://ds.iris.edu/ds/products/usarraygmv-super/), the value should be double-quoted and sets separated by a space (example: "24.760,-109.890 25.200,-109.870".
 Use of parentheses is optional: "(24.760,-109.890) (25.200,-109.870)".
-    -g, --gain		[default: 3.0]Trace amplification to generate GMVs.
+    -g, --gain		[default: 3.0] Trace amplification to generate GMVs.
 For 3C GMVs, gain is only applied to the Z-component.
-    -G, --gc		[default: False] raw the great circle path between the event location and the reference station.
+    -G, --gc		[default: False] Draw the great circle path between the event location and the reference station (no value needed).
-    -l, --tstep             [default: 3.0] Time step in seconds to use for sampling traces and create the video.
+    -l, --tstep             [default: 3.0] Time step in seconds to use for sampling traces and creating the video.
 Example: -l 2 samples traces every 2 seconds.
     -m, --emag		[*required] Event magnitude.
-For multiple events, double-quoted magnitude list and separate them with  a space (example: -m "7.3 6.2".
+For multiple events (Super GMV), double-quoted magnitude list and separate them with  a space (example: -m "7.3 6.2".
     -n, --net		[default: all] Network(s) to request data from.
 For multiple networks, separate them with comma.
-Use all to request from all networks (example: -n TA OR -n US,TA -n all).
+Use "all" to request from all networks (example: -n TA OR -n US,TA -n all).
-    -N, --rnet		[default: IW] Network of the reference station.Example -N TA.
+    -N, --rnet		[default: IW] Network of the reference station.
+Example -N TA.
-    -o, --output	        The output video file name (by default the video will be MP4 format.
-Example: -o Test_video will output Test_video.mp4.
+    -o, --output	        The output video file name (by default the video will be in MP4 format).
+Example: "-o Test_video" will output Test_video.mp4.
     -p, --delay	        [default: -20] Delay in seconds from the event origin time to start the video.
 Example: -p 120.
     -P, --phase	        [default: 200] Seconds between Phases marked on the trace.
 This is used to avoid overprinting phase labels.
 Example -P 30.
     -q, --qscale	        [default: 4.0] Quiver scale for 3C plots.
 Number of data units per arrow length unit, e.g., m/s per plot width; a smaller scale parameter makes the arrow longer.